phillip-h/todo/README.md

 The return key will toggle task completion, and the "D" key will remove the selected task from the list.

+The "S" key will sort the list, first by completedness then lexicographically.

+Certain actions can be undone through the "U" key.
+Please note that this is intended to recover from mistakes, not create a comprehensive history of edits.
+Only one level of history is kept.
+Events that support undo are deleting a task, editing a task, adding a task, and sorting the list.

 The "K" and "J" keys will move the selected task up and down in the list, respectivly.